wp-plugins/hupso-share-buttons-for-twitter-facebook-google/readme.txt

 Please look at *Screenshots* for more information.

-= Are share buttons using Javascript? =

-Yes.
-Javascript is required for sharing buttons to function properly and it must be enabled.
-Menu/toolbar/preview interface for share buttons is loaded at run-time from our servers so we can add minor enhancements and fix browser bugs the moment they are discovered without forcing you to upgrade the plugin all the time.
-Some button images are loaded from your local Wordpress installation and some from our servers.
-Counters load javascript code from Twitter, Facebook, Google, Linkedin, Pinterest or from other social services that are selected.

-= Are share buttons free? =

-Yes.
-Thay are free and will always be free.
-And you do not need to open any account to use them.

 = When will floating toolbars be available? =

 [Hupso Share Buttons](http://www.hupso.com/share/) provide other button types including floating toolbars.
 We plan to implement those in next versions of this plugin.